 What will be judged?
 Your work will be reviewed by independent judging panels of highly regarded industry professionals and experts.
 Some categories have their own specific qualities noted below, but generally, your online publication will be judged based on content and design at the time of judging (over an approx. 2 month period during summer 2013).

 Division Red Consumer, custom, religious, public association.
-Branded media may apply if they meet editorial standards.

 Division Blue Business-to-business, professional association, farm, scholarly